Indonesia Pro Futsal League

 Indonesia Pro Futsal League (Liga Futsal Profesional Indonesia) is the top league for men's futsal in Indonesia.
-It is organized by the Indonesia Futsal Federation (FFI).
+It is organized by PT Kompetisi Futsal Indonesia (KFI), under the auspices of the Indonesia Futsal Federation (FFI).
 The league began in the 2006–07 season as Indonesia Futsal League or IFL (Liga Futsal Indonesia) with 6 inaugural clubs.
 This competition was held in conjunction with its women equivalent, the Indonesia Women's Pro Futsal League.
 The league's name was changed into its current form before the 2016 season began.